hasanatkazmi/provenance-stats/README.md

 ### 3. Generate a test

 Execute `testgen/mktests.py` to create a test directory.
+Default test directory is `test` and will be located at root of the reporsitoy.

 ### 4. Start SPADE